- Support for digitalisation

 Union Learning Fund (ULF)

-The Union Learning Fund (ULF) is managed and administered by unionlearn, the UK TUC’s (Trade Union Centre) Learning and Skills Organisation, under an agreement with the UK Department for Education (DfE).
-The ULF covers England, Scotland and Wales (i.e. Great Britain) and directs the level and type of learning activity that should be supported by the Fund.
+The Union Learning Fund (ULF) is managed and administered by unionlearn, the UK TUC’s (Trade Union Congress) Learning and Skills Organisation, under an agreement with the UK Department for Education (DfE).
+The ULF covers England, Scotland and Wales (i.e. Great Britain) and directs the level and type of learning activity that should be supported by the fund.
 The purpose of the ULF is to support unions in encouraging workers' learning.
 This learning must not substitute for training which should be provided by employers.
 It is intended as an additional resource.
+Programmes funded by ULF are primarily aimed at union members.

 - National funds